A Response to “Market Demand Rises For East African Fabric Kitenge + Trending Styles”

 I must address an article on www.fashionghana.com that got me thinking- ‘How much do people know about East African fabrics?
 The article titled Market Demand Rises For East African Fabric Kitenge + Trending Styles sought to highlight the beauty and popularity of East African fabrics and proceeded to elaborate on this by including pictures of albeit beautiful fabrics but most of them not East African.

 There is a lot to be appreciated about the fabrics of East Africa, there’s no disputing that.
-To simply lump together fabrics from other parts of the continent and deem them East African is however unacceptable and lazy.
+To simply lump together fabrics from other parts of the continent and deem them East African is however a terrible misrepresentation.
 The history is far too rich, and significance too deep to be ignored.
 So I decided to leave a comment expressing just that!
 You can see my comment below:

 In order to restore balance, I decided to write an article of my own to highlight some of the fabrics of East Africa.

 One doesn’t need to look far to find the blue and red checkered cloth associated with the Maasai tribe of Kenya and Tanzania.
 The fabric that has evolved to include different colors and designs, now even graces the catwalks of fashion Meccas of the world.
 It is believed amongst the Maasai that the red color wards off lions.
 Whether there’s truth to that or not, there is no denying that the bold squares elicits bravery even for the faintest of hearts.

 Worn primarily by women along the eastern coast of Africa, the Leso (Kenya) or Kanga (Tanzania) is a must have for every household.
 These pieces of cloth are ubiquitous in homes due to their multi functionality.
 Whether used as towels, child carriers, shawl s and wraps they have an almost mystical ability to conform to your needs.

 The Leso has three characteristics that distinguish it from other types of fabics: